 Contemporary Music Festival was created around the year, 2000.
 Goals and objectives of the festival are as follows:

 - Provide local performance opportunities for advanced students.

-Synopsis: The Advanced Contemporary Festival encourages the performance of Contemporary style works of the last 100 years.
-The composer must have been alive during the last 100 years and must exhibit 20th – 21st century compositional techniques, including, pointillism, serialism, modes and contrived scales, polyrhythm, polytonality, etc.
+- Promote the performance of contemporary-style works by composers of the last 100 years that showcase 20th – 21st century compositional techniques, including: pointillism, serialism, modes and contrived scales, polyrhythm, polytonality, etc.

 - Encourage students to perform contemporary music, especially those written in the last 50 years, (1966 or after).

 Teachers entering compositions that may be doubtful at meeting either level or stylistic requirements are encouraged to submit the repertoire to the Contemporary Music Festival committee well in advance of registration for verification of eligibility.